volcengine/verl/recipe/atropos/README.md

 ### Quick Start (Automated)

-The easiest way to get started is using the automated launcher:
+Use the automated launcher to start all components:

 ```bash
 # Launch all services automatically